Author: Leon Wimmenhoeve

 With the upcoming stricter privacy laws, GDPR, a lot of website owners are asking themselves if their site is ready for this new law.
 Right now we’re working on a plugin which will help you get your site ready.
 Let Complianz handle the GDPR for your website!
 The Complianz GDPR plugin will generate the required privacy statement, cookie statement and other required documents (like the processing contract) for you based on your website configuration, used cookies, and your answers to

-As a consequence of the upcoming new privacy regulations, the GDPR, some users have been asking if Really Simple SSL is compliant, or if the plugin or add-ons do any user tracking.
-Because Really Simple SSL and Really Simple SSL add-ons do not process personal identifiable information the GDPR does not apply to these plugins or usage of these plugins on your website.
-If you need a GDPR (EU) or CCPA (US) solution for a privacy policy and cookie policy
+As a result of modern privacy and cookie regulations (e.g., GDPR), some users have been asking if Really Simple Security is compliant and whether the plugin performs any user tracking.
+Because Really Simple Security does not process personal identifiable information, the GDPR does not apply to these plugins or usage of the plugin on your website.
+If you need a GDPR (EU) or CCPA (US) solution for a Privacy Policy and Cookie Policy for your website, please take a look

 htaccess redirect to https may cause redirect to 401.shtml when using password protection

-When using the .htaccess for password protection in combination with the .htaccess 301 redirect to https in Really Simple SSL, a redirect to https://domain.com/401.shtml might occur.
-A simple solution that has been reported to work is to add ErrorDocument 401 default To the top of your .htaccess, so the end result looks like this (the error document should come before the password lines): # Error Document ErrorDocument 401 default #password protection AuthType Basic AuthName “YOUR AUTH NAME” AuthUserFile “/path/to/file” require
+When using the .htaccess to add password protection to your site in combination with the .htaccess 301 redirect added by Really Simple Security; this could result in a redirect to URL’s such as: https://example.com/401.shtml.
+A simple solution that has been reported to work is to add the following line: ErrorDocument 401 default To the top of your .htaccess file.
+So, the end result looks approximately like this (the error document should come before the password lines): # Error Document ErrorDocument